Moving in!

 • So to be completely, blunt, it’s been a bit of a shambles.

-• The POS is in the final throws of being ready for handover to the MC, with VWHDC having issued Bloor a Certificate of Practical Completion on 19 April 2023.
+• The POS is in the final throws of being ready for handover to the MC, with VWHDC having issued Bloor a Certificate of Final Completion on 27 March 2026.

 • You can find out more about what’s involved in handing over on the Handover section of this site.

 • TDRA has initiated an intent on taking control of the MC as early as possible.
-This is the biggest focus for TDRA right now.
+The EGM is scheduled to take place on Fri 22 May 2026, when this should take effect.

 • You can find out more on the Taking Control section of this site.